-- (a) Assignment: Students will prepare and analyze both a 7-day dietary journal and a 7-day dietary plan using the tools and knowledge acquired during the course. - (b) Labs: The laboratory mark will be based on participation, lab reports, and a group presentation.
-Laboratory materials will be provided in-class and online prior to the laboratory period. - (c) Tests: Two tests covering recent material will be held during lab time on weeks 5 and 11.
-Online study material will be provided throughout the term. - (d) Final Exam: The final exam is comprehensive.
+- (a) Assignment: Students will prepare and analyze both a 7-day dietary journal and a 7-day dietary plan using the tools and knowledge acquired during the course. - (b) Labs: The laboratory mark will be based on attendance, participation, in-lab assignments, and a group presentation.

+- (c) Midterm: One 1hr 50min midterm will be held during the lab time on week 7 (Location TBA).
+Online study material and learning objectives will be provided on D2L throughout the term. - (d) Final Exam: The final exam is comprehensive and will be held during the final exam period.
 Online study material will be provided on D2L.
+Attendance of the final exam is mandatory.